 Pilates accessories

-These are small items like balls and bands that studios provide to enhance your Pilates workout.
-They can provide support and stability or offer more challenge, depending upon the movement being performed and how they are used.
+These are small items, such as balls and bands, that studios offer to enhance your Pilates training.
+They can provide support and stability or increase challenge, depending on the movement performed and how they are used.
 Creative instructors rely on props to add variety.
-Here are some of the most commonly used Pilates props and how and why we use them:
+Here are some of the most commonly used Pilates props, and how and why we use them:

-3. Theraband This long, stretchy band, available in varying levels of resistance, is great for stretching the hamstrings and lower back while lying on the Mat.
-The band can add resistance and challenge in many exercises.
+This long, stretchy band, available in different resistance levels, is great for stretching the hamstrings and back while seated on the mat.
+It also adds resistance and challenge to many exercises.

-4. Overball This squishy inflated ball is one of the most versatile and commonly found props in a Pilates studio.
-When placed between the inner thighs, ankles, or palms, the Ball invites the engagement of the surrounding muscles.
-It’s also a great modification tool when placed under the spine or hips for extra support.
-Pregnant women can use a Ball behind the mid-back to avoid flat on the back for an extended period of time.
+This slightly inflated ball is one of the most versatile and frequently used props in Pilates studios.
+When placed between the thighs, ankles, or palms, it encourages muscle engagement in those areas.
+It is also a great modification tool when placed under the spine or hips for extra support.
+Pregnant clients can use the ball behind the lower back to avoid flat-back positions for long periods.

-5. Tennis Ball Joseph Pilates invented several small pieces of Pilates equipment specifically to engage and work the feet, most famously the Foot Corrector.
-The small size and firmness of Tennis Balls make them ideal for waking up the feet.
-Try rolling the sole of the foot over a Tennis Ball while standing or seated.
-Tennis balls can also be placed under tender areas such as the hips or shoulders for a static stretch or gently rolling massage.
+Joseph Pilates invented several small tools specifically to activate and train the feet, the most famous being the foot corrector.
+The size and firmness of tennis balls make them ideal for foot stimulation.
+Try rolling the sole of your foot over a tennis ball while standing or sitting.
+They can also be placed under sensitive areas such as the hips or shoulders for static stretching or gentle massage.

-6. Franklin Ball These small, inflatable balls are used to massage and wake up the muscles and fasciae.
-Placed beneath the pelvis, lower back, shoulders, or other tight or sore spots, Franklin Balls work with the body’s own weight to release tension.
-These balls can be used for static holds or you can slide them back and forth across the fasciae for a self-massage.
+These small inflatable balls are used to massage and awaken muscles and fascia.
+When placed under the pelvis, lower back, shoulders, or other tight or painful areas, Franklin Balls use body weight to help release tension.
+They can be used for static holds or gently moved back and forth for self-massage.

-7. Magic Circle Perhaps the most well known and versatile of all the Pilates props, this deceptively simple tool has endless uses.
-A Circle held between the ankles, thighs, or palms is a useful tool for finding the mid-line.
+Arguably the most well-known and versatile of all Pilates props, this seemingly simple ring has countless applications.
+Held between the ankles, thighs, or palms, it is a helpful tool for engaging the body’s midline.

-8. Yoga Block In yoga classes, blocks are commonly used to bring the floor closer to you.
-In Pilates Mat classes, these firm but not rigid foam blocks can take the place of a Magic Circle or an Overball.
+In yoga classes, blocks are often used to bring the floor closer to you.
+In Pilates mat classes, these firm but soft foam blocks can substitute for a Magic Circle or Overball.

 The studio is open